LeFleurDeLys/behavior_tree_wiz/docs.md

 ### 1.1 User Interface Capabilities
 The converter provides a user-friendly GUI to manage the conversion process:
-*   **File Selection**: Intuitive inputs for selecting the Source XML file and defining the Output Simba file path.
+*   **File Selection**: Browses Windows Explorer for selecting the Source XML file and defining the Output Simba file path.
+(The tool only creates from scratch at the moment, cannnot yet use it to generate new structures on the tree.)
 *   **Template Customization**: Text areas to edit and customize the Header and Footer code that will be wrapped around the generated tree.
-*   **Persistence**: A "Save Header/Footer as Default" checkbox that saves user preferences to a local JSON file for future sessions.
+*   **Persistence**: A "Save Header/Footer as Default" checkbox that saves user preferences to a local JSON file for future sessions (file is generatedin thefolder the script/exe is found.)
-*   **Execution**: A prominent "Convert & Save" button that triggers the process and provides immediate popup feedback on success or failure.
+*   **Execution**: Convert & Save button with confirmation message for failure or success.

 ---